 How To Delete Addon Domains

-(Removing an addon domain)
+(Deleting an addon domain)

 You will be asked to confirm your deletion …

-The addon domain will be permanently removed …
+The addon domain will be deleted …

-(Confirmation of addon domain deletion)
+(Confirmation of permanent addon domain deletion)

 To “park” a domain on top of another domain, first make sure that the domain’s nameservers have been set up correctly (see this tutorial for more information about setting up nameservers).